CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 |jn_login3.5|

-To shut down the container once you’re done working, simply hit Ctrl-C in the terminal/command prompt.
+To shut down the container once you're done working, simply hit Ctrl-C in the terminal/command prompt.
 Your work will all be saved on your actual machine in the path we set in our Docker compose file.
 And there you have it — a quick and easy way to start using Jupyter notebooks with the magic of Docker.

 .. |docker| image:: ../img/docker.png
   :width: 750